 You can buy all these gears in a single kit.
 So you don’t have to buy them individually.
 Ask your camera store for full lens and camera cleaning kits.
 They are not costly.
 You can buy a full cleaning kit for a few dollars.
 Always remember that the camera lens is delicate.

 Be careful when dealing with a lens.
-When you are changing the lens for cleaning first turn off your camera, point camera, and lens towards the ground, and attempt to clean it inside.
+When you are changing the lens for cleaning, please turn off your camera, point the camera, and lenses towards the ground and clean it inside.
 Good photographs are produced from well-cleaned lenses.